 - 6.1.45.1 PPC Action.
-The PPC may recommend approval, denial, continuation or alternative action to the CPA; any of which such recommendations shall constitute action by the PPC within the stipulated sixty-day period. - Notice of Denial.
-The PPC shall, within five days, notify the applicant local government in writing of any recommendation by the PPC to deny an amendment eligible for administrative hearing, and shall advise the applicant local government of their right to apply for such administrative hearing and the time limitation applicable thereto. - Right to Administrative Hearing.
-If the PPC recommends denial of an amendment to the Countywide Plan Map relating to the land use designation of a particular parcel of land, any substantially affected person may apply for an administrative hearing within twenty-one days of denial. - Applications for Administrative Hearing.
+The PPC may recommend approval, denial, continuation or alternative action to the CPA; any of which such recommendations shall constitute action by the PPC within the stipulated sixty-day period. - 6.1.45.2 Notice of Denial.
+The PPC shall, within five days, notify the applicant local government in writing of any recommendation by the PPC to deny an amendment eligible for administrative hearing, and shall advise the applicant local government of their right to apply for such administrative hearing and the time limitation applicable thereto. - 6.1.45.3 Right to Administrative Hearing.
+If the PPC recommends denial of an amendment to the Countywide Plan Map relating to the land use designation of a particular parcel of land, any substantially affected person may apply for an administrative hearing within twenty-one days of denial. - 6.1.45.4 Applications for Administrative Hearing.
 All applications for administrative hearing by a substantially affected person will be filed with the office of the PPC within twenty-one days of denial.
 Said application will be in a form for consideration under, and subject to the procedures of, Chapter 120, Florida Statutes.
 In the event an application for administrative hearing is filed, the Countywide Plan Map amendment shall not be considered by the CPA pending disposition of the administrative hearing. - 6.1.45.5 CPA Consideration.
 The CPA shall consider an application for amendment of the Countywide Plan Map upon receipt of the recommendation of the PPC. - 6.1.45.6 Public Hearing by CPA.
 The CPA shall hold a public hearing, advertised and noticed as required by Division 7.8, prior to taking action on a requested amendment of the Countywide Plan Map. - 6.1.45.7 CPA Action.
 The CPA may approve or deny the application for amendment upon consideration of the recommendation of the PPC.
-Any action by the CPA contrary to the PPC recommendation shall require a majority plus one vote of the entire CPA. - shall be as otherwise prescribed by the respective operating procedures of each the PPC and the CPA.
+Any action by the CPA contrary to the PPC recommendation shall require a majority plus one vote of the entire CPA. - 6.1.45.8 Reconsideration.
+The reconsideration of any action on an amendment by the PPC or CPA shall be as otherwise prescribed by the respective operating procedures of each the PPC and the CPA.
 In the absence of such defined operating procedures, reconsideration shall be by motion of a member of the prevailing side on the applicable amendment vote, and affirmative action on such motion, at the same meeting at which the initial action was taken.